iibluearth/Serverless-Server-Scaling-Design-/README.md

 - Cost: Pay per execution (no idle cost)

-- Management Overhead: Low - infrastructure is managed by provider (AWS)
+- Management Overhead: Low - infrastructure is managed by the provider (AWS)

 - Scalability Limits: Virtually unlimited (soft concurrency limits can be raised)